 Maxuel Moreira Santos was born on July 13, 1978 in Eunapolis, Bahia, Brazil.
-He then lived in Arraial Dajuda in the municipality of Porto Seguro in southern Bahia, where he began practicing Capoeira at the age of five with Railson do Carmo Domingues.
+He then lived in Arraial Dajuda in the municipality of Porto Seguro in southern Bahia, where he began practicing Capoeira at the age of five with Mestre Railson.

 In March 1997 he arrived in Chile to begin teaching Capoeira in Las Condes Cultural Centre.
 At the beginning of the first week he began with two students, but a few days later there were five and at the end of the month, twelve.
 He then began teaching at the Municipal Theatre Ballet School and then in other places.

 In 1999 he organized the First International Meeting of Capoeira in Chile where he baptized nearly 300 students.
 He became a professor of physical education at the University of Chile to students studying medecine, as an elective class.
 He performed on television and brought Capoeira to Diego Portales University and Central University.
 He also set up social work in the slums of Santiago, to promote the social integration of their inhabitants, especially children.
 In 2001 he organized the Third International Meeting and opened the first Capoeira Academy of Chile.
 Since then, Maxuel has organized over twenty Baptisms and festivals in Chile.
 He also organized the First Seminar Capoeira University with the support of the University of Chile, Central University and Diego Portales University.
 He managed to gain recognition of Capoeira as a sport in Chile by the National Sports Institute.